SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 However, the final piece of the puzzle did not emerge until March 2007 when the highly anticipated range-topping M3 concept made its debut at the Geneva Motor Show.

-Initially presented in E92 Coupe trim, the production M3 broke cover at the Frankfurt Motor Show the following September some two months after the first customer cars had begun to roll off the regular 3-series production line at BMW’s Regensburg factory 125km north of Munich.
+Initially presented in E92 Coupe trim, the production M3 broke cover at the Frankfurt Motor Show the following September, two months after the first customer cars had begun to roll off the 3-series production line at BMW’s Regensburg factory 125km north of Munich.

-In addition to the usual array of BMW Motorsport chassis, body and interior enhancements, this fourth generation M3 (there had never been a Motorsport-tuned E21) most notably ushered in a four-litre normally aspirated V8 created exclusively for the job.
+In addition to the usual array of BMW Motorsport chassis, body and interior enhancements, this fourth generation M3 most notably ushered in a four-litre normally aspirated V8 that had been created exclusively for the job.

-One month after the Coupe’s presentation at Frankfurt, an E90 M3 Sedan was displayed at the Tokyo Motor Show (production of which began in November ‘07) and an E93 M3 Convertible was then unveiled at Geneva in March 2008 (production of this open top variant having begun the previous month).
+One month after the Coupe’s presentation at Frankfurt, an E90 M3 Sedan was displayed at the Tokyo Motor Show (production of which began in November ‘07).
+An E93 M3 Convertible was then unveiled at Geneva in March 2008 (production of this open top variant having begun the previous month).

 With the M3 range now complete, BMW took the fight to Audi’s B7 RS4 and the Mercedes-Benz W203 C63 AMG.